Elyse (Glab) Schulz, Head Coach

 Amanda currently lives in Chicago and works in Oak Brook.
 Amanda majored in Exercise and Sports Science at Carthage College and received a certification in Coaching and a certification in Leadership.
 She was named to the Carthage College dean’s list five times and athletic director’s honor roll.
 From 2008-2011 she was a member of the Student Athlete Advisory Committee and named secretary for the 2010-2011 school year.
 Amanda has four older siblings Katie, Candice, Mary Kate and Jessica.

-Brett Hogen, Assistant Coach
+Brett Hogen, Head Coach

 - (224) 257-2294